sydia1103/Late-2012-YT-Frontend/README.md

 # Late-2012-YT-Frontend
 A frontend for modern day YT.
-Requires an API Key from Google, uses YouTube Data API v3.
+Runs on Invidious.
 Feel free to improve this however you'd like, you can use it for a 2012L YouTube revival given the right PHP knowledge.

 # Features